golemfactory/golemrpc/README.md

 # Requirements

-- Golem node to connect with (branch `glambda^03e506128b7cc604165d517564803d396b83b506`).
-It's required because `glambda` app is not yet implemented in the develop branch.
+- Golem node to connect with (branch `glambda0.2`).
+It's required because `glambda` app is not yet implemented in the `develop` branch.
 - golemrpc lib

 # Installation